coding-boot-camp/curriculum-resources/README.md

   * Utilize `create-react-app` and some CSS bundling.

-  * Show click events with state management some more.
+  * Show click events with state management some more.66666

   * Show how we can implement the random lotto number generator in React.